North Carolina International Port: Terrorism risk

-Public Investment Requirement
+Public investment requirement

 Due to its remote location and absence of freeway and major rail services that are common to other existing container ports in the U.S., taxpayers would have been required to fund the expansive public works construction projects needed to deal with the high volume of truck and rail traffic into and out of the Southport area before securing any commitments by private investors (that the NCSPA had stated were necessary for the port proposal to proceed).
 US and North Carolina taxpayers would have had to commit to the infrastructure improvements with no assurance that private investors would "come to the table" to invest in the port venture.

-Private Commercial Investment
+Private commercial investment

 In over seven years since the inception of the Megaport concept, the NCSPA had not found any commercial partners willing to participate in this investment, posing substantial doubt as to the commercial viability of the proposal.
 Projects already underway or planned for deep water access at competing east coast ports, targeted to attract post-Panamax vessels, further exacerbated the commercial viability of the NCIT proposal.

-NCDOT Maritime Strategy Study
+NCDOT maritime strategy study

 After having declared a "hold" on their pursuit of the Southport megaport proposal on July 21, 2010, in the face of public and political opposition, NCSPA Board Chairman Carl Stewart stated at the time that he and the Port Authority Board remain committed to continue pursuing the Southport megaport proposal at this site in the future.
 Shortly after the reorganization of the NCSPA under the NC Department of Transportation in March, 2011, the NCDOT announced the development of a Maritime Strategy Study to include, among other issues, reconsideration of the NCIT proposal.
 On June 26, 2012, the study team released its final report which concluded that investment in the existing ports in Wilmington and Morehead City would be more cost effective than pursuing the megaport at Southport, although it was still included as an alternative.
 The study estimated the total cost for the megaport, including infrastructure, to be $6.1 billion.